praveek/launch.en/help/extension-reference/web/adobe-experience-platform-extension.md

 If you have multiple identities inside the identity mapping section, only one identity can be marked as primary.

-If you have a schema that has an **xdm:identityMap** field and at the same time another field is marked an a primary identity field, the primary column from inside the identity mapping section will not be visible.
+If you have a schema that has an `xdm:identityMap` field and at the same time another field is marked an a primary identity field, the primary column from inside the identity mapping section will not be visible.

 ![](/help/assets/adobe_experience_platform_send_beacon_identity_section_not_primary.png)

 ### Required fields

 Some schemas will have top level required fields.
-The most commons ones are timestamp and \_id.
+The most commons ones are `timestamp` and `_id`.
 Without defining these fields, the beacon will fail.
 You can defined them inside the schema mapping section.

-If your schema mapping section won't contain timestamp or \_id, but the dataset schema requires them, the Adobe Experience Platform extension will send a beacon containing automatically generated values so that the beacon will not fail.
+If your schema mapping section won't contain `timestamp` or `_id`, but the dataset schema requires them, the Adobe Experience Platform extension will send a beacon containing automatically generated values so that the beacon will not fail.
 The automatically generated values will be added to the beacon data only if you haven't defined those fields inside the schema mapping section.